- D+1 202 339 8420

 Hannah is a member of Orrick's Litigation Group and Supreme Court and Appellate practice.

 Prior to joining Orrick, Hannah served as a law clerk to the Honorable Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit and to the Honorable Randolph D. Moss of the U.S. District Court for the District of Columbia.
+Before law school, she worked as an analyst for the Iowa Senate, specializing in communications, as well as government oversight and transportation policy.

 Kathryn Garner focuses her practice on federal tax law related to public finance and tax-exempt bond financings.
 She advises cities, counties, school districts, higher education authorities, state agencies, port authorities, transit authorities and water utility districts.